austins/wp-vanillicon/README.md

 This does not interfere with Gravatar.
 If a user has a image set via Gravatar, their Gravatar image will be shown instead.

 Tested with WordPress v5.3.

+## Installation

+Place `vanillicon.php` in your `/wp-content/plugins` directory and activate the plugin from the admin page.